Relrin/aiorest-ws/Contributing.md

 For future pull requests
 ------------------------
 For every part of code, which you will make as PR(=Pull Request), necessary to satisfy few conditions:
-1. All previois tests are passed.
+1. All previous tests are passed.
 2. If necessary (in most situations it really does important) write test for cover your own part of code.
 3. ```make flake``` doesn't print any errors/warning.